qcoley/Magic-City-Travels/README.md

-# To use the Magic City Travels Web App, please:
+# To use the Magic City Travels Web App:

 1. Open your command prompt (or terminal)
 2. Navigate to the folder (directory) containing the project